 (7.4 miles, approximately 45 minutes of ride time)

-The Rogue River Dam Overlook is a great place to stop to rest your legs.
+The Rockford Dam Overlook is a great place to stop to rest your legs.

 Photo by Matthew Medendorp

 Downtown Rockford is a can’t-miss rest stop along the trail where you can take advantage of all its shopping and eating destinations.
 Some places of note: Rockford Brewing Company is located immediately trail-side and is a great place to swing in to refuel with snacks or a meal.
 The beer battered cheese curds are highly recommended (it’s high time to start earning back those calories burned on the ride).
-Also check out Sweetland Chocolates & Coffee for a caffeine boost and something sweet, Dam Dogs for hot dogs or salty snacks, and Custard by the Dam for ice cream.
+Also check out Sweetland Chocolates & Coffee a block away from the trail for a caffeine boost and something sweet, Dam Dogs for hot dogs and salty snacks or Custard By The Dam for ice cream.
 Just past downtown, the trail also passes Rockford Footwear Depot – home to over 23,0000 square feet of shoes, apparel and gear.